openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

         arguments block
         ;

-Currently, no parameter can be specified for the trailing lambda.
+Currently, no parameter can be specified for the trailing lambda, except a receiver parameter (see :ref:`Lambda Expressions with Receiver`).
 Otherwise, a :index:`compile-time error` occurs.

 **Note**.
 If a call is followed by a block, and the function or method being called has no last function type parameter, then such block is